BIGJRA/BIGJRA.github.io/rejuv.md

 Grab something from the PC with Blizzard, and something with either Magnitude, Earthquake, or Bulldoze.
-The best choice is training a Castform to 35 for Blizzard, and any Pokémon who’ll learn the Bulldoze T.M.
+The best choice is training a Castform to 35 for Blizzard, and any Pokemon who’ll learn the Bulldoze T.M.
 Also, grab something with Heat Wave, Flame Burst, Lava Plume, or Eruption.
 Salandit from the safari zone also has one of these.